 NOTE 1: The indication of UPF dropping packets and packet drop rate is only applied to the abnormal scenarios and the scenarios when UPF dropped buffered data.

 NOTE 2: Whether the "User Data Usage Measures" event or another existing event is extended or new event(s) are defined will be determined in the normative phase.

+NOTE Y: For encrypted traffic flows (e.g. TLS, QUIC), the NWDAF may derive the above analytics based on observable metadata such as packet size distribution, inter arrival time and packet rate, without inspecting any payload content.
+This enables the QoS related analytics to be applied also to encrypted flows.

 - The consumer actions of the PCF may take the output Analytics into account, e.g. to generate or update PCC rules by adjusting the QoS.